-If using the NewTek NDI Virtual Input application from within the HX driver package on a Windows 10 system, customers may receive the following error on launch 'A digitally signed driver is required':
+If using the NewTek NDI Virtual Input application from within the HX driver package on a Windows 10 system, you may receive the following error on launch 'A digitally signed driver is required':

-To resolve this, customers may go to the UEFI / BIOS and disable the Secure Boot option.
+To resolve this, you may go to the UEFI / BIOS and disable the Secure Boot option.
 This will resolve the messages coming up regarding drivers.